Quantum fields for unitary representations of Thompson's groups F and T: The action of Thompson's groups and on -point functions The action of Thompson's groups F and T on n-point functions

 where

 $\chi_I$ is the indicator function for the set $I$, $\mathcal{P}$ is a partition good for $f$, and $2^{c_I}$ is the gradient of the function $f$ on the interval $I$.

-What we see is that expectation values with respect to the vacuum of a field operator smeared with respect to certain special simple functions can be directly related to the expectation values of the evenly smeared field operator with respect to a transormed vacuum.
-This observation will be of considerable utility in obtaining the descendent fields of the next section. }
+What we see is that expectation values with respect to the vacuum of a field operator smeared with certain special simple functions can be directly related to the expectation values of the evenly smeared field operator with respect to a transformed vacuum.